 Laser dermatologists such as Dr Davin Lim have followed even further training in the United States in order to perform advanced laser therapy and surgical blepharoplasty.
 To date, Dr Lim has performed over 300 laser and surgical blepharoplasty procedures and boasts a negligible complication rate.

 What is the first thing you notice when first meeting someone?

 The area around the eyes is often said to be one of the most important aspects of facial rejuvenation.
 When combined with improved skin you have the ideal framework for facial harmony.

 We find eye rejuvenation a rewarding field, as changes can be subtle and natural or dramatic, as with the results of eyelid surgery (blepharoplasty) and laser.
-Every client is different; some present with eye bags due to midfacial fat volume loss (common in the late 30s and early 40s), others with strong orbital muscles that present as bags (and are easily treated with muscle relaxants).
+Every patient is different; some present with eye bags due to midfacial fat volume loss (common in the late 30s and early 40s), others with strong orbital muscles that present as bags (and are easily treated with muscle relaxants).

-Some clients have naturally droopy upper eye lids, others have loose skin.
+Some patients have naturally droopy upper eye lids, others have loose skin.
 Some present with the whole package.
-One client might only need a simple brow lift, the other a mini face lift.
+One patient might only need a simple brow lift, the other a mini face lift.
 We cannot emphasise the necessity of facial harmony enough, namely blending the eye area with the rest of the face.
 Muscle relaxants to reduce crows feet only play a minor role in complete eye rejuvenation.